bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 }
 ```

-While a number of other features could sensibly be added to this API (configuring modal dev tools, a `--help` flag, saving and loading config to disk),
+While a number of other features could sensibly be added to this API (a `--help` flag, saving and loading config to disk, managing compatibility between dev tools),
 this MVP should be sufficient to prove out the viability of the core architecture.

 ## Implementation strategy